 Add hot dogs at the end and follow our Instant Pot beans and franks recipe for another family winner for dinner too!

-Why is using a pressure cooker better than making homemade baked beans on the stovetop?
+Why is pressure cooking better than making homemade baked beans on the stovetop or slow cooker?

-- It is MUCH faster if you’re starting with dry beans.
-Use this Instant Pot cooking times for beans to determine
+- Cooking and softening dry beans in the Instant Pot is MUCH faster.
+Use this Instant Pot cooking times for beans for times

 - no soaking overnight